olebole/irafdoc/doc/obsutil.findgain.rst

   processed.
   </p>
   <p>
-  There is no provision for finding the <tt>"best"</tt> values and their errors from several flats and zeros.
+  There is no provision for finding the <span style="font-family: monospace;">"best"</span> values and their errors from several flats and zeros.
   </p>
   <!-- EndSection:   'BUGS' -->